-Boise's Climate: Do You Need Temperature Control?
+Do You Need Temperature Control in Boise?

-In the Boise area, temperatures climb to over 100 degrees in the summer and early fall, so there are typically 4-5 months where your belongings in storage could be affected by these high temperatures.
-During Winter, the temperatures go below freezing consistently, leaving you with about 2-3 months of cold temperatures.
-So, overall, you're looking at about 6-8 months of potentially harmful temperatures.
+Overall, you're looking at about 6-8 months of potentially harmful temperatures.
 By choosing a climate-controlled unit, you can protect your belongings from the damaging effects of these high and low temperatures.
 You won't have to worry about any items splitting, cracking, warping, or being affected by moisture.

 Additionally, Boise is high desert, which means there are many opportunities for dust and debris to make their way into crevices.
 With a climate-controlled unit, every nook and cranny is sealed, so you'll have the added benefit of not having to worry about dust and debris affecting your belongings.